bacontime/games-mirror/rules/abstract-gomoku.md

 nav_exclude: false
 ---

-## Basic Rules
+Five-in-a-Row is a simple game.

 - Take turns placing stones onto a grid.
 - Black places a stone, then white, then black...
-- Five stones in a row and you have won.
+- Place five stones in a row and you've won.

-Rows can be orthogonal or diagonal.
+    - (Winning rows may be diagonal.)

 ## Variants